"An engrossing account of a young man discovering what he wants to do with his life."—Michael Dirda, Washington Post

-Back in Glasgow, Campbell’s buried intellectual instincts began to surface.
-Long a reader and writer, he started working for local magazines which led to lucky encounters with well-known authors including John Fowles and James Baldwin.
-Just Go Down to the Road ends as Campbell gets his first book deal and steady job, finally finding his place in the world of literature after an unlikely start.
+In time, Campbell settled back in Scotland.
+Long a reader and writer, he began working for local magazines and attending University.
+His early encounters with well-known authors including John Fowles and James Baldwin set him on his true path, which took him to the position of long-time writer of the NB column for the Times Literary Supplement.
+Just Go Down to the Road ends as Campbell gets his first book deal, and, after an unlikely start and unorthodox education, begins to find his place in the world of literature.

 James Campbell was born in Glasgow.
 Between 1978 and 1982, he was the editor of the New Edinburgh Review.
 His books include Invisible Country: A Journey through Scotland (1984), Gate Fever: Voices from a Prison (1986), Talking at the Gates: A Life of James Baldwin (1991), and a collection of essays, Syncopations (2007).
 For many years he was an editor and columnist at the Times Literary Supplement.
 He lives in London.